bentomhall/nih-system/homebrewery/world/player-options.md

 \page
 ## Bounty Hunter (Variant Ranger)
 Bounty hunters draw on the spirits of nature as do druids, but balance their magical prowess with martial training.
 Most often, they stand with civilization against the perils of the wilds...whether those perils come from uncivilized people or beasts or nature itself.
 Many bounty hunters find that civilization is also in peril from the uncivilized folks within its borders, and these too draw a bounty hunter's wrath.
+The Border Wardens of Byssia and the Tower Scouts of Crisial Kingdom are among the more organized bodies most known for bounty hunters, but bounty hunters are found throughout Noefra.

 Bounty hunters are skirmishers, either attacking from afar with ranged weapons or fighting with multiple weapons.
 They can put on a shield and fight on the front-lines, but they are less suited to that than a specialized barbarian, fighter, or paladin.
 They have more ability to deal with hordes of small enemies than most weapon-users, but are not nearly as supportive as a druid or cleric.